Dev-Chinwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. Task 9: To duplicate a file
 11. Task 10: To find any javascript file and delete
 12. Task 11: To search for a directory
+13. Task 12: To create a script that displays 10 newest line